JoseBCN91/Portfolio/#6 Multi-Class Classification on Wine Dataset/Readme.md

-# Linear regression for the Boston housing dataset
+#6 Multi-Class Classification on Wine Dataset

-This repository predicts the housing price of a dataset about the housing of Boston.
-Different regressions models are used, from which, the one with best performance is chosen.
-The chosen model, the GradientBoostingRegressor, is optimized using a cross validation approach.
+We study a dataset containing information about wines, which are classified in different classes.
+We apply a classification machine learning approach to determine the class of the wine as function of different features of the wine.